Ancient Magic - Assignment 2

 The purpose of the assignment is for you to demonstrate your familiarity with and understanding of the primary texts and secondary interpretations we have studied, particularly the relation of the magical practices to the social contexts in which they take place.
 While you should discuss the specific features and context of your interpretation in terms of the broader context of magical practices in the ancient Mediterranean world, please avoid vague and sweeping generalizations.
 Please assume that your apprentice has a good general background in the subject of ancient magic but needs to have the procedures carefully explained, especially how to interact with a client.
 Specific evidence and careful argumentation are the best ways to convince your audience.

-Your response, due in my office by noon on Friday April 12, should be three to five pages of printed text, given a double-spaced document with reasonable font and margins (e.g., this document is Garamond 12 pt. with 1" margins).
+Your response, due in my office by noon on Friday November 11, should be four to five pages of printed text, given a double-spaced document with reasonable font and margins (e.g., this document is Garamond 12 pt. with 1" margins).
 Please proofread your papers carefully to ensure that they are free from annoying typographical, spelling, and grammatical errors.
 For the benefit of your modern readers, please cite ancient primary texts by the book and chapter number, not the modern page number.
 However, if you cite any modern secondary sources (perhaps as an explanatory footnote to your modern reader rather than to your apprentice), you should cite by page number.